-For more information, please contact Kevin O'Sullivan at 973-228-6412 or kosullivan@northcaldwell.org or 141 Gould Avenue, North Caldwell, NJ 07006.
+For more information, please contact at 973-228-6412 or 141 Gould Avenue, North Caldwell, NJ 07006.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.